 - Types of Credit — Do you have a healthy mix of credit cards and loans?

-When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
-Your FICO score gives lenders an insight into what type of borrower you are based solely on your credit history.
-You'll need a score of at least 740 to get a decent interest rate.
-If your score is lower, you can still qualify for a loan, but the interest accumulated over the life of the loan could be more than double the amount of an individual having a superior FICO score.
+Lenders want to be positive that allowing you a loan is a safe move.
+Your credit score gives lenders an insight into what type of borrower you are solely because of your credit history.
+Because of the shift in the economy, most home buyers should have scores in the range of 740 or higher to get a satisfactory interest rate.
+You can get approved for a loan with a lower score, but the interest accumulated over the life of the loan could be more than double the amount of someone with a higher FICO score.

-Improving your FICO is the best way to ease into owning a home.
-Contact us and we can help you get on the right track to the home of your dreams.
+We're used to working with all levels of FICO scores.
+Call us at (727) 542-4181 and we can help you get on the right track to the home of your dreams.

-You want an improved score, but how do you get it?
-Improving your FICO score takes time.
-It can be difficult to make a significant change in your credit score with small changes, but your score can improve in a year by keeping tabs your credit report and by using credit extended to you to raise your score, instead of ruin it.
-The most important thing is to know your FICO score.
-Here are some methods to improve your credit score:
+How do you boost your credit score?
+Building your FICO score takes time.
+It can be rare to make a significant stride change in your credit score with small changes, but your score can improve in a few years by monitoring your credit report and by wisely using credit.
+The best way to do this is to know your FICO score.
+You'll improve your credit score by using these pointers:

 - Even out your debt.
-At first, this doesn't seem like a good idea.
-But, you want to avoid of having one card that is maxed out and have your remaining cards at a zero balance.
-It's better to have each of your cards at about 25% of their credit limit than to have the majority of your debt sitting on a single card.
+At first, this doesn't sound like a good idea.
+But, you don't want to have one card that is maxed out and have your remaining cards at a zero balance.
+It's better to have each of your cards at about 20% of their credit limit than to have all of your debt sitting on one card.

-- Retail cards and service station cards.
-For those who have non-existent credit or below average credit, chain store credit cards and gas credit cards are ways to begin your credit history, increase your spending limits and stay on top of your payments, which will raise your FICO score.
-You must always beware of charging a large balance for too long because these types of cards more than likely have a surprising interest rate.
+- Apply for gas station cards or chain store credit.
+For those who have no credit or low credit, store credit cards and gas credit cards are ways to start your credit history, increase your credit limits and have a solid payment history, which will raise your credit.
+You must always beware of holding a large balance for too long because these types of cards traditionally have a larger interest rate.

 - Use your credit.
-Whether you're just getting started with credit, or if you've got older cards, be sure to use your cards so that your accounts maintain an active status.
-But, make sure you pay them off in one or two payments.
+Whether you're just getting started with credit, or if you've got older cards, be sure to use your cards to make sure your accounts stay active.
+But, be sure to pay them off in one or two payments.

-Knowing the methods you can use to build up your FICO score, you're one step closer to becoming a homeowner.
-Remember that when you're ready to apply for a loan to purchase a home, you'll want to keep your lender applications within a two-week window to avoid adverse effects on your credit score.
-With the help of Future Home Realty, the loan application process is sure to go more smoothly so you, too, can become a homeowner.
+Now that you know more about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
+Remember that when it's time to apply for a loan to purchase a house, you'll want to keep your applications within a two-week window to avoid damaging your credit score.
+With the help of Future Home Realty, shopping for a mortgage is sure to go more smoothly so you, too, can become a homeowner.

-Learn more about FICO scores at myFICO.com, Fair Isaac's informational site and review your credit history for free at annualcreditreport.com.
+Get more information by visiting myFICO.com, Fair Isaac's informational site and review your credit history for free at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.